 ● The Diocese of Emly, united to Cashel since 1569, was transferred to Limerick in 1976.

 ● The Diocese of Ossory, Ferns and Leighlin were united to Cashel, Waterford and Lismore in 1977.

-However, legislation at this time to unite Tuam and Kilmore was rescinded – and we have been reminded of the consequences of this in recent weeks.
+However, legislation at this time to unite Tuam and Kilmore was rescinded – and we have been reminded of the consequences of this over the past year.
 In more recent years too, proposals to reform the numbers, structures and method of working of general synod have continued to meet strong resistance.

 The continuing failure to face the need for reform also turned to heartbreak when it came to closing many rural churches in the second half of the 20th century, because closure was often seen as cost-saving rather than part of a process of reform and change.

 On the other hand, an openness to the insights of the liturgical movement in the 1930s and 1940s, and especially in the 1950s and 1960s, led to new baptismal and Eucharistic rites, and eventually to a modern-language Alternative Prayer Book in 1984, supplemented by the Alternative Occasional Services in 1993.

 By the 1990s, The Irish Times had ceased to be seen as the voice of the Church of Ireland population (Photograph: Jan Butter/ACO)

 By then, The Irish Times had ceased to be seen as the voice of the Church of Ireland population.